chuncaohenli/SEED2/README.md

 <a name="What is SEEDg"/>
 ##What is SEEDg

-SEEDg is the 2nd version of SEED(https://github.com/baoe/SEED), a software for clustering large sets of Next Generation Sequences with hundreds of millions of reads in a time and memory efficient manner.
+SEEDg is based on original SEED(https://github.com/baoe/SEED) algorithm, a software for clustering large sets of Next Generation Sequences with hundreds of millions of reads in a time and memory efficient manner.
+SEED can work on both DNA and RNA reads, but the cluster result on RNA is uneven.
+And SEEDg focus on DNA read， genomic read specifically, and has a more even cluster result than SEED in this aspect.

 <a name="How SEEDg works">
 ##How SEEDg works